WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 Cons:

-- No VPN, Feather, Apple Relay or ChatGPT support
+- No VPN, Feather, Apple Relay, Push Notifications or ChatGPT support

 ### madNS Config Profile

 Pros:

-- Supports VPNs, Feather, Apple Relay and ChatGPT
+- Supports VPNs, Feather, Apple Relay, Push Notifications and ChatGPT

-- Privacy oriented as can be
+- Privacy Oriented as can be

 Cons: